Guy's Blog

 All the rest of these assets listed below are only relevant or useful because they affect my state of mind.
 It’s easier to be mentally healthy when you’re physically healthy and not worried about money.

 “If you haven’t got your health, you haven’t got anything.”
 Count Rugen was a villain, but he spoke truth here.
-Physical health rests on two foundations: what you eat and how you move.
+Physical health rests on three foundations: sleep, what you eat, and how you move.

 Diet: I’ve written up my approach to diet in lots of places, including here, here, and here; and it can be summed up as: